Gabson1/myCatalog/src/client/README.md

 # Folder Structure
-## New Structure: Role Based
+## Role Based

 Role based folder structure means that all entities, that fulfil the same role, reside under the same folder.

-An easy example of this is the redux management structure.
+An easy example of this is the redux management structure:
-Here is a small refresh on the different components in redux:

 - `Store`: Immutable (well kinda) State of the data store, includes all the app-wide needed information.
 - `Reducers`: The store data manipulators, upon the dispatch of different actions, the reducers overwrite the store's information.
 - `Actions`: Actions specifying the desired data manipulation.
 - `Selectors`: Filter & extract small pieces of data from the store.